marian13/convenient_service/BACKLOG.md

 \***Complexity levels:** Easy, Moderate, Hard, Extreme.

-\*Different naming conventions for priority and complexity is used intentionally to simplify task lookup.
+\*Different naming conventions for priority and complexity are used intentionally to simplify task lookup.

 ----

-### Allow to include `Core` only into classes
+### Allow to include `Core` only in classes

 | Priority | Complexity | Status | Tags |
 | - | - | - | - |